Master of Laws: China (Mainland)

 The LL.M. is available at China University of Political Science and Law, and the entrance requirements are native English language competency or near native English, with any bachelor's degree.
 The program is flexible and allows students to study Mandarin and assists with organizing work experience in Beijing and other cities in China.
 It normally takes two years, but can be completed in one and a half years if students take the required credits in time.

 The flagship of the China-EU School of Law (CESL) in Beijing is a Double Master Programme including a Master of Chinese Law and a Master of European and International Law.
 The Master of European and International Law is taught in English, open for international students and can be studied as a single master programme.
 The International Master of Chinese Law (IMCL) is an LL.M. in Chinese law taught entirely in English.

 Beijing Foreign Studies University has launched an online LLM for international professionals.
 The course is taken over two years, with the first covering online lessons through video and assignments, the second year is for the dissertation and an online defense is required at the end.
 Students are required to attend in Beijing for an introductory week in September to enroll and meet students and staff.
 Students also have the opportunity to get work experience at a top five law firm in China.

 LL.M degree programs are available at many other universities in Mainland China, such as at Peking University, Tsinghua University, Shanghai Jiaotong University, and Shanghai International Studies University.

 Faroe Islands

 The University of the Faroe Islands (Faroese: Fróðskaparsetur Føroya) in the Faroe Islands offers a graduate degree program in law.
-This degree is a variant of LL.M., in Faroese called Embætisprógv í lóg, abbreviated as Emb.L. and in English is called Master of Legal Practise (MLP).

-The duration of this degree is two years, as a continuation of the Bachelor of Laws degree.
-This academic degree is one of the criteria for licensing as an attorney in the Faroe Islands.
+This degree is a variant of the LL.M., called Embætisprógv í lóg (Emb.L.) in Faroese and translated to English as Master of Legal Practise (MLP).
+The duration of the degree is two years, as a continuation of the Bachelor of Laws degree.
+Completion of the Emb.L. is one of the criteria for admission to practice law as an attorney in the Faroe Islands.